FlowFuse/installer/README.md

  - Once logged in as the new user you will be prompted to create your first team.
  - From there you can create Projects (instances of Node-RED) which will be managed as part of the team.

- After the first start the following will be created in the working directory
+ After the first start the following will be created in the `var` directory

   - `forge.db` this is the database that holds all the project settings
-  - `localfs_root` this directory holds the userDir for each Project instance.
+  - `projects` this directory holds the userDir for each Project instance.

 ## Issues